-CONTRACTOR shall purchase and provide all vehicles required for the operation and management of the Facility.
+CONTRACTOR shall purchase and provide all vehicles required for the operation and maintenance of the Facility.
 All such vehicles shall be owned by CONTRACTOR.
 CONTRACTOR shall have all vehicles properly insured for comprehensive, collision, property, medical, personal injury, theft, and replacement damages.
-All maintenance plans and records, preventative maintenance records, repair records, etc. for vehicles shall be provided to the On-Site Contract Monitor on a monthly basis.
+All maintenance plans and records, preventative maintenance records, repair records, etc. for vehicles shall be provided to the On-Site Contract Monitor monthly.